 Michael Kirby: He had been a student politician.
 He'd become president of the Sydney SRC.
 He'd asked me to give him a reference as a young law graduate for him to become Rhodes Scholar.
 I gave him that reference and he went on to become Rhodes Scholar.
-He went over to Oxford, he stayed in their leading QCs.
+He went over to Oxford, he stayed in England, though visiting here from time to time.
+He became a barrister over there and is now one of their leading QCs.
 He's a leading barrister.
-He's the one who revealed the perfidy of the government in the moment.
-He knew about the English institutions and he...
+He's the one who revealed the perfidy of the government in England at the moment that led on to the Scott Inquiry.
+So he's a very important counsel in England at the moment.
+He knew about the English institutions and he ...